 - 2.1.
 The following are compulsory: an English type saddle and a permitted bridle. - 2.2.
-A double bridle with cavesson noseband i.e. bridoon and curb with curb chain (made of metal or leather) is permitted, as authorized by the Rules for Dressage.
-In the CCN 2 CCN3 level or below tests riding with a curb bit is not allowed. - 2.3.
-A snaffle bridle of which the bit is made of metal, leather, rubber or plastic material is also permitted as authorized by the Rules for Dressage.
-It must be made entirely of leather, except for a small disc of sheepskin, which may be used in the intersection of the two leather straps of a crossed noseband.
+A double bridle with cavesson noseband i.e. bridoon and curb with curb chain (made of metal or leather) is permitted, as authorized by the FEI Rules for Dressage.
+In the CCN3\ level or below tests riding with a curb bit is not allowed. - 2.3 A snaffle bridle of which the bit is made of metal, leather, flexible rubber, synthetic or plastic material is also permitted as authorized by the FEI Rules for Dressage.
+The bridle must be made entirely of leather or leather-like material, except for a small disc of soft padding, which may be used in the intersection of the two leatherstraps of a crossed noseband on the poll or underneath the noseband.
+A browband is required and except for the parts that attach to the crownpiece or headstall, is not required to be made of leather or leather-like material.
 For drawings of permitted bits and nosebands, see Annex 1.
-Certain tests may specify that only a snaffle bridle is allowed. - 2.4.1.
-Martingales, bit guards, any kind of gadgets (such as bearing, side, running or balancing reins etc.), any form of blinkers, earplugs and
+Certain tests may specify that only a snaffle bridle is allowed.

-- saddle covers are strictly forbidden in accordance with FEI Rules for Dressage. - 2.5.4.2.
-Breast plates may be used.
+- 2.4 Martingales, bit guards, any kind of gadgets (such as bearing, side, running or balancing reins etc.), any form of blinkers, earplugs and saddle covers are strictly forbidden in accordance with FEI Rules for Dressage. - 2.5 Breast plates may be used.
 Ear hoods are permitted for all events and may also provide noise reduction and must allow ears to move freely.
-However, ear hoods must not cover the Horse's eyes and ear plugs are not permitted (with the exception of FEI Dressage Rules Art.
+However, ear hoods must not cover the Horse's eyes or be tided down and ear plugs are not permitted (with the exception of FEI Dressage Rules Art.
 428.7.2).
-Ear hoods should be discreet in colour and design.
-False tails are permitted provided that they are not weighted or otherwise 'enhanced' in any way whatsoever. - 2.6.4.3.
-National classes only may use nose nets but they must be discreet and not cover the mouth of the Horse. - 2.7.4.4 The wearing of boots on the horse's legs in a Dressage Test is not allowed and will incur a 2-point penalty.
+Ear hoods should be discreet in colour and design Any pieces of tack that impairs the ears to move freely is forbidden.
+False tails are permitted provided that they are not weighted or otherwise 'enhanced' in any way whatsoever. - 2.6 National classes only may use nose nets but they must be discreet and not cover the mouth of the Horse. - 2.7 The wearing of boots on the horse's legs in a Dressage Test is not allowed and will incur a 2-point penalty.